Bellfalasch/frontend-forum/slides.md

 </v-clicks>
 <v-clicks after>

-* My role lives on
-* It changes name to reflect the `guild` lingo
+* My role lives on but changes name to reflect the `guild` lingo
 * Front-end forum, and all my other forums, will remain more or less unchanged
 * I will get a new manager and will be placed inside the new **Designsystem Team**
 * All **Chapter Leads** will now have community-work as part of their work description
-* And I hope we can get more guild-synergies with other guilds that will come
+* Hoping for more collabs and guild-synergies
 * That's all

 </v-clicks>